Harman Kardon

-Harman/Kardon is a brand of US-based Harman International Industries.
+Harman Kardon (stylized as harman/kardon) is a brand owned by Harman International Industries, which is a wholly owned subsidiary of Samsung Electronics.
 Harman Kardon was originally founded in Westbury, New York, in 1953 by business partners Sidney Harman and Bernard Kardon.

-The company is focused on three audio equipment business segmentsAutomotive, Consumer and Professionaloffering products under company-owned brand names including AKG, Bang & Olufsen Automotive, Becker, Crown International, dbx, DigiTech, JBL, JBL Professional, Infinity Systems, Harman/Kardon, Lexicon, Mark Levinson Audio Systems, Soundcraft and Studer.
+The company is focused on three audio equipment business segmentsAutomotive, Consumer and Professionaloffering products under company-owned brand names including AKG, AMX, Arcam, Bang & Olufsen, Becker, Boston Acoustics, Bowers & Wilkins, BSS Audio, Classé, Crown, dbx, Definitive Technology, Denon, DigiTech, Harman Kardon, HEOS, Infinity, JBL, Lexicon, Mark Levinson, Marantz, Martin, Polk Audio, Revel, Soundcraft and Studer.

 HARMAN International corporate customers include Apple, Audi, BMW, Cadillac, Ford, Genesis, Google, Hyundai, Kia, Lexus, Lincoln, Mercedes-Benz, Ram Trucks, Toyota and Volkswagen.

 As of June 30, 2007, the company held 1,885 trademark registrations and 294 pending trademark applications around the world.
 The company also held 1,695 United States and foreign patents and 2,172 pending patent applications covering various audio, infotainment and software products.

 History

 Company founders

 After graduating from college, Sidney Harman's first job was at the David Bogen Company as an engineer where he designed public-address systems.
 During his 14-year tenure at Bogen, Harman moved from engineer to sales manager.
 By the 1950s, he was general manager of the firm.

 Harman wanted Bogen to develop an improved audio system for American consumers.
 Bogen was not interested so Harman resigned in 1953, taking his boss, Bogen's chief designer Bernard Kardon (January 8, 1914 – April 14, 1993) with him.
 Naming their new company Harman/Kardon Inc., each invested $5,000 in capital and opened a production facility in Westbury, New York.